-Find all exported or tracked objects that have changed and are therefore in the ExportedDirtyObjs or TrackedDirtyObjs sets.
+Find all exported objects that have changed and are therefore in the ExportedDirtyObjs set.

+'''

 BoolType GciDirtySaveObjs(

-ОорТуре theOops[],
+OopType theOops[],

 int numOops);

+'''

 theOops An array to hold the dirty cached objects.

 numOops The maximum number of objects that can be put into theOops buffer.
 On return, the number of dirty cached objects found